vvscode/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-sinch-client.md

         // since storing the Application Secret in the client app is not safe.
         // Following code demonstrates how the JWT that serves as credential should be created,
         // provided the Application Key (APP_KEY), Application Secret (APP_SECRET) and User ID.

         // NB: JWT.create() should run on your backend, and return either valid JWT or signal that
         // user can't be registered.

-        // In the first case, register user with Sinch using acuired JWT via clientRegistration.register(...).
+        // In the first case, register user with Sinch using aquired JWT via clientRegistration.register(...).
         // In the latter - report failure by calling clientRegistration.registerFailed()

         @Override